-- 151. Open learning students whose study commitment is more than 16 hours per week may be considered for a maintenance allowance in the same way as any other student attending on a full-time basis. - 152.
+- 148. Open learning students whose study commitment is more than 16 hours per week may be considered for a maintenance allowance in the same way as any other student attending on a full-time basis. - 149.
 Open learning students may be eligible for support towards appropriate study and travel expenses if they are either: - Under the age of 18.
 OR - Eligible for a fee waiver grant.

-- 153. These expenses may be awarded without means-testing provided: - The student has commenced learning with the college, evidenced by receiving academic tutorial guidance. - The college does not pay this support in advance of need. - 154.
-Open learning students, who meet the criteria in paragraphs 151to 153 above, are also eligible for support through the additional support needs for learning allowance, which is not subject to means-testing for any student.
+150. These expenses may be awarded without means-testing provided:

+- The student has commenced learning with the college, evidenced by receiving academic tutorial guidance. - The college does not pay this support in advance of need. - 151.
+Open learning students, who meet the above criteria, are also eligible for support through the additional support needs for learning allowance, which is not subject to means-testing for any student.